mia-platform/documentation/docs/developer_guide/sdk_ios.md

 To create a new object on the BaaS it is possible to use the **POST** method of the CRUD.

 ```
-Swift

 let post = crud.post(collection: "author")
 ```

 The framework offers different possibilities to create new objects.
-For example, the developer can create a dictionary where the keys are the property name and the values are the the value of the propertis object.
+For example, the developer can create a dictionary where the keys are the property name and the values are the the value of the properties object.
 If you have a **Data** representation of the new object, you can use it.
-Also, you can use an object that implements the Encodable protocol.
-In this case you can instantiate the object, assign the property values and the pass the instance of the object to the post object.
+Also, you can use an object that implements the **Encodable** protocol.
+In this case you can instantiate the object, assign the property values and then pass the instance of the Encodable object to the post object.
 It automatically serialize the object and create a new instance of it on the BaaS.

 ```
-Swift

 let author = Author()
 author.name = "Alessandro"
 author.surname = "Manzoni"